eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 If you can run `docker` from the command line, but Codewind still fails to find `docker`, it's possible that VS Code is using a different `PATH` than the terminal you used.
 To make sure the terminal and VS Code are using the same `PATH`, perform the following steps:

 1. Make sure you can run VS Code from the command line.
 The executable is `code`.
-  - On Windows and Linux, it should be possible immediately after installation by running `code`.
+  - On Windows and Linux, you can run VS Code from the command line immediately after installation by running `code`.
   - For macOS, follow the additional step, [Launching from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
 2. Close all instances of VS Code.
 3. Open the terminal you ran `docker` from and run `code`.